 Changing the Way You Talk to Yourself

-Each of us has a subconscious inner voice, called an “inner dialogue,” that strongly influences our life.
+Each of us has a subconscious inner voice, called an “internal dialogue,” that strongly influences our life.
 Since it has always been such a consistent part of our waking lives, most of us do not even realize it is there.

-Our inner dialogue controls everything we do.
+Our internal dialogue controls everything we do.
 It shapes our perception, makes decisions for us, cautions us, forms our values and opinions, tells us who we are and what we like, monitors our behavior, evaluates situations, and makes judgments.

 Limiting beliefs can come from powerful outside influences such as parents, religions, families, educators, culture, media, and society.
 They can also develop on their own after repeated exposure to stimuli, or as a result of trauma or abuse.